gferreira/xTools4/Docs/_howtos/installing.md

 ---
-title  : Installing hTools3
+title     : Installing xTools4
 layout    : page
 order     : 4
+permalink : /how-tos/installing-xtools4
 ---

-hTools3 is packaged and distributed as a [RoboFont extension].
+xTools4 is packaged and distributed as a [RoboFont extension].
 {: .lead}

+* Table of Contents
+{:toc}

 Installing with Mechanic
 ------------------------

-It is recommended to install hTools3 using [Mechanic], so it can automatically check for updates and install them.
+It is recommended to install xTools4 using [Mechanic], so you can easily check for updates and upgrade to the latest version of the tools.

-1. After acquiring a license, you will receive a `hTools3.mechanic` file per email.
+1. After acquiring a license, you will receive a `xTools4.mechanic` file per email.
 2. Go to the Mechanic extension’s settings.
 3. Use the plus button to add the `.mechanic` file to the list of [Single Extension Items].